swansondesigns/ts-proposal-wp/docs/sections/7-discussion/hosting.md

 WP Engine is specifically optimized for WordPress, unlike generic hosting providers.
 Their infrastructure, security, and support teams focus exclusively on WordPress, ensuring optimal performance and expert assistance.
 The platform handles all server management, security updates, and performance optimization, allowing your team to focus on content and business goals rather than technical maintenance.

-### Investment

-WP Engine hosting is billed directly to Tri-State based on the plan selected.
-Plans typically range from $30-300/month depending on traffic, storage needs, and additional features.
-We'll help determine the right plan during project planning.
-This investment includes all features listed above with no hidden costs or surprise fees.